tanya-ivanova/Softuni-Library/README.md

 After you login, you are taken to the Home page.

-The Login page is accesible for all types of users of the App (guests, registered users, admin).
+The Login page is accessible for all types of users of the App (guests, registered users, admin).

 ## Logout